UnimibFisicaLaboratori/UnimibFisicaLabStatPythonWebBook/_sources/lectures/Lecture_03/EXERCISES.md

 display the sample in a histogram with an appropriately chosen definition range and bin number.
 Write a test program for the created class.

+## Exercise 3.

+Write a Python program to draw a Gaussian distribution and its cumulative function

+## Exercise 3.

+Write a Python program to draw an exponential distribution and its cumulative function

+## Exercise 3.

+Use the Python `scipy.stat.norm` object to determine the area of a normal distribution of its tails outside the range included within an interval of 1, 2, 3, 4, and 5 standard deviations around its mean

+## Exercise 3.

+Write a Python program to draw a binomial distribution and its cumulative function

+## Exercise 3.

+Write a Python program to draw a Poisson distribution for several values of its mean, overlapped

+## Exercise 3.

+Write a Python program to draw a Poisson distribution Show, by using the third and fourth central momenta calculations available in the `scipy.stat` library, that the momenta of a Poisson distribution asymptotically tend to the ones of a Gaussian

+## Exercise 3.

+QUALCHE ESERCIZIO DI PROBABILITA'